Is Edinburgh well known for gin?

 Unsurprisingly, at that time, a number, perhaps only seven or eight, licensed Edinburgh gin distilleries alongside a multitude (possibly as many as 400) of unlicensed stills were operating.

-His method of ‘continuous distillation’ increased the amount of potable gin that could be produced.
+His method of ‘continuous distillation’ increased the amount of potable spirit that could be produced.
 His design was further improved by Aeneas Coffey in 1831.

 Coffey was a fascinating character.
 The Dictionary of Irish Biography says more about him.